borgified/nfsbackup/README.txt

 the VM which now contains the backup data from multiple hosts is itself backed up through a different method, like Veeam.

+* client/ contains files you should copy to the client computer you want to back up deploy : just some notes, some prep work commands to be run on client machines like creating mountpoints and directories dirlist : input file for nfsbackup.sh (one directory per line) nfsbackup.sh : run this as cronjob in client machine so that files are copied to nfs mounted directory